Saratoga High School (California): Athletics

 The Saratoga Falcons compete in the Santa Clara Valley Athletic League (SCVAL) of the CIF Central Coast Section (CCS).

 More than 60% of students participate in Saratoga High School athletics.
 From 2015 to 2020, every varsity team competed in the CCS playoffs; titles and runners up were earned in Boys and Girls Tennis, Boys and Girls Basketball, Boys Cross Country, Boys Volleyball, and Badminton.
 In addition, individual medals were won in Wrestling and Boys and Girls Track and Field.
 In 2019, the Boys Golf Team finished No. 4 in California.
 Boys Volleyball won two Northern California championships in 2016 and 2017.

 Saratoga Football has won five CIF Central Coast Section championships: 1973, 1976, 1980, 1987, 1996.
 The team formerly played night games at Los Gatos High School; in April 2006, the Trustees of the Los Gatos-Saratoga Joint Union High School District approved permanent lights for the football field.

 SHS Baseball won a Division II CCS championship in 1999.

 In 2009, the girls' varsity tennis team defeated rival Monta Vista High School 5-2 for their first CCS championship in the history of the program and went on to win the title again in 2010.

 Theater Arts and Music

 Performing Arts is a strong area of achievement at Saratoga High School.
 Almost 40% of students perform onstage through theater arts, vocal ensembles and instrumental music.
-The Saratoga Strings orchestra performed in the prestigious Midwest Clinic International Band and Orchestra Conference in Chicago, Illinois in 2018.
+The Saratoga Strings orchestra performed in the prestigious Midwest Clinic International Band and Orchestra Conference in Chicago, Illinois in 2018 and 2023.
 The Marching Band and Color Guard marched in the 2016 Tournament of Roses Parade in Pasadena, California.
 The Marching Band participated in the 2012 Macy's Parade in New York City.
+In 2024, the Winter Percussion team attended the WGI World Championships at the University of Dayton Arena, making the finals round.

+Robotics Teams

+The FRC and VEX robotics teams at the high school consistently advance to the FIRST and VEX World Championships.
+The FRC robotics team has consistently qualified to the World Championship almost every year.
+The VEX robotics team won the 2024 National Championship and were 2025 World Semifinalists and Division Champions.